MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/linked-server-cannot-be-created.md

 > [Microsoft OLE DB Driver for SQL Server]: TCP Provider: An existing connection has been forced to be interrupted by the remote host.

-Here, the remote server receives the TLS messages when the server tries to connect to SQL Server:
+Here, the remote server receives the TLS messages when the server tries to connect to SQL Server.
+An unrecoverable alert will be generated and sent to the remote end.

-- An unrecoverable alert was generated and sent to the remote end.
-You might see this message when the connection is terminated.
-The defined unrecoverable error code of the TLS protocol is **40**.
-The status of the Windows SChannel error is **1205**.

-- An unrecoverable alert was generated and sent to the remote end.
 This error might terminate the connection.
 The TLS protocol defined fatal error code is **40**.
 The Windows SChannel error status is **1205**.

 ## Resolution